DavidPetrasek/stimulus-modal-window/README.md

-Install: `npm i @dpsys/stimulus-modal-window`

 ###
 ###
 # Installation
+1. Run: `npm i @dpsys/stimulus-modal-window`
-1. Register this controller.
+2. Register this controller.
 This example uses vite-helpers.
 Use your own implementation if needed.
 ``` javascript
 import { Application } from "@hotwired/stimulus";
 import { registerControllers } from 'stimulus-vite-helpers'